Merken19/friture-visualiser/WARP.md

 This section documents the exact data path and key extension points for debugging and extending the API.

+**Recent Critical Fixes (December 2024)**:

+1. **BufferManager Memory Check Fix**:
+   - **Problem**: BufferManager was incorrectly checking total application memory usage against buffer-specific thresholds, causing all data to be rejected (`buffer_rejections` counter increasing rapidly).
+   - **Solution**: Removed the faulty memory check.
+Buffer size is now managed solely by `deque maxlen` parameters, which provides safer and more reliable memory management.
+   - **Impact**: Eliminates false buffer rejections and ensures all valid data is accepted when buffer space is available.

+2. **Dynamic Producer Creation**:
+   - **Problem**: Producers were only created for widgets that existed at application startup.
+New analysis widgets (Spectrogram, Scope, etc.) opened during runtime had no corresponding data producers.
+   - **Solution**: Implemented signal-based producer lifecycle management in `StreamingIntegration`:
+     - Connects to `dock_manager.new_dock_created` signal for automatic producer setup
+     - Connects to `dock_manager.dock_about_to_be_destroyed` signal for proper cleanup
+     - Maintains `_active_producers` dictionary for tracking
+   - **Impact**: All analysis widgets now stream data regardless of when they are opened, providing consistent streaming functionality.

 1) Data Extraction from Widgets (Producers)
 - Location: `friture/api/producers.py`
 - Base class: `DataProducer` (QObject + ABC)